Hire in Thailand

-Days on which the employee cannot work because of injury or illness caused by work shall not be deemed as sick leave.
+Days on which the employee cannot work because of injury or illness caused by work must not be deemed as sick leave.

 Personal Business Leave

-Employee are statutorily entitled to personal business leave of 3 working days per year.
+Employees are statutorily entitled to personal business leave of three working days per year.

 Employees are entitled to take leave for training.
-However, an employer may refuse permission if the employee has already taken training leave 3 times or for a total of 30 days.
+However, an employer may refuse permission if the employee has already taken training leave three times or for a total of 30 days.

-Female employees are entitled to maternity leave for 98 days per pregnancy including leave taken for pre-natal care, such as to attend medical appointments.
+Female employees are entitled to maternity leave for 98 days per pregnancy.
+This includes leave taken for prenatal care, such as to attend medical appointments.

 A female employee insured under the Thai Social Security can also receive other benefits under certain conditions.
 These include:

-- a lump-sum payment of THB 13,000 per birth, upon birth of a child
+- a lump-sum payment of THB 15,000 per birth (upon the birth of a child)

 Other Parental Leave

-There are no paternity rights for male employees.
+There are no paternity rights for male employees in Thailand.

-A surrogate mother is entitled to a maximum of 98 days of maternity leave.
+A surrogate mother has the right to a maximum of 98 days of maternity leave.
 However, employees who become a parent through surrogacy (e.g. through adoption) do not have any rights to maternity or paternity leave.

-The employee shall be entitled to take military service leave for mobilization exercises for inspection, for military training, or for testing of combat readiness, in accordance with laws governing military service.
-The employer should pay the wages at the same rate as normal work throughout the leave period but shall not exceed 60 days per year.
+An employee is entitled to take military service leave for mobilization exercises for inspection, military training or testing of combat readiness.
+This is in accordance with laws governing military service.
+The employer should pay the wages at the same rate as normal work throughout the leave period but not exceeding 60 days per year.